The Apple-1 Registry

 Description

-According to the auction text from 2010 the motherboard was modified by Steve Wozniak to add an interface for a potentiomenter, and two tapes.
-The potentionemter was used as a paddle.
-Seller made a guess, that it was used for the game Breakout.
+According to the auction text from 2010, the motherboard was modified by Steve Wozniak to add an interface for a potentiometer and two tapes.
+The potentiometer was used as a paddle.
+The seller guessed that it was used for the game Breakout.

 History

-The original owner of the Apple-1 on sale was Fred Hatfield, not the a former major league baseball player.
-In 2013 an auction house made a wrong statement about a former football player.
-The original owner was able to proof, that it was his Apple-1 and he is not the baseball player.
+The original owner of the Apple-1 on sale was Fred Hatfield, not the former major league baseball player.
+In 2013, an auction house made a wrong statement about a former football player.
+The original owner was able to prove that it was his Apple-1 and that he is not the baseball player.

-This one sold to same collector that purchased the Huston Brothers ebay auction 160413355114.
+This one was sold to the same collector who purchased the Huston Brothers eBay auction 160413355114.

 Traded to another collector for a Cray 1.

-Last buyer is from Korea and this Apple on Display in the Nexon Computer Museum.
+The last buyer is from Korea, and this Apple is on display in the Nexon Computer Museum.

 Sept.
 2010, June 2012, May 2013